patrick-kidger/torchcde/README.md

 # Integrate it
 torchcde.cdeint(X=X, func=func, z0=z0, t=X.interval)
 ```

+See [time_series_classification.py](./example/time_series_classification.py), which demonstrates how to use the library to train a Neural CDE model to predict the chirality of a spiral.

+Also see [irregular_data.py](./example/irregular_data.py), for demonstrations on how to handle variable-length inputs, irregular sampling, or missing data, all of which can be handled easily, without changing the model.

 ## Citation
 If you found use this library useful, please consider citing